 We are a father and son California nonprofit and church Real Estate team with offices in northern and southern California.
 We specialize in nearly all matters concerning Church Real Estate, including religious, nonprofit and tax-exempt organizations.
-Over decades of carving out a name for ourselves among church groups, we found a niche with locating and/or uniting church property buyers, sellers, landlords, and tenants.
+As a result of decades of carving out a name for ourselves among church groups, we found a niche with locating and/or uniting church property buyers, sellers, landlords, and tenants.
 Along the way, our skills have been fine-tuned covering all aspects of forming, maintaining, merging and dissolving nonprofit organizations and the establishment of federal and state tax-exempt status.
-We have even set up a few foundations.
+And, we have even set up a few foundations.

 What Sets Us apart: